SplitScreen-Me/splitscreenme-www/docs/FAQ.md

 Essentially Nucleus Co-op [symlinks](https://en.wikipedia.org/wiki/Symbolic_link) and opens multiple instances of the same game files (sometimes [mutex](https://en.wikipedia.org/?title=Mutex&redirect=no) killing is required for that, among other methods) that will only answer to one specific gamepad (we do this via Nucleus Co-op custom xinput libraries or xinput plus dlls) and connects those instances via LAN or online multiplayer emulation (Goldberg, Nemirtingas emulators etc.), all while making sure the game windows have focus so they can be playable at the same time with multiple controllers or that the instances are playable even in the background.
 Nucleus then resizes, removes borders and repositions the game windows so you can have synthetic split-screen to play locally with your friends!

-Note that Nucleus does not add multiplayer or co-op to single player games, the game needs to already have some form of online or LAN multiplayer, or another way to connect the instances, like via mods for example (e.g. Skyrim Together).
+Note that Nucleus Co-op does not add multiplayer or co-op to single player games, the game needs to already have some form of online or LAN multiplayer, or another way to connect the instances, like via mods for example (e.g. Skyrim Together).

 ### 3.- Which games can be split-screened using Nucleus Co-op?

-Nucleus Co-op has support for more than 400 games now, see [which games are supported?](/docs/games).
+Nucleus Co-op has support for more than 400 games! see [which games are supported?](/docs/games).

 ### 4.- Where do I download Nucleus Co-op?

 You can download latest version from [Github](https://github.com/SplitScreen-Me/splitscreenme-nucleus/releases).
 Download the compiled .zip release, don't download the source code zip if you just want to use the app.
-Version 2.0 is the latest version recent handlers are created for, please avoid using older versions (like regular Alpha 8 and Alpha 10) as they are outdated now.
+Version 2.0 is the latest version recent handlers are created for, please avoid using older versions (like Alpha 8 and Alpha 10) as they are outdated now.

 ### 5.- How do I use Nucleus Co-op?